jovanimal/fit-react-app/README.md

-## Remember to `npm install` when you pull from master EVERY TIME to install the package(s) someone else did, if there is any.
+## Remember to `npm install` right after you pull from master EVERY TIME to install the package(s) someone else did, if there is any.

 # Things to note for our Group Project